X3NOSIZ/full-stack-web-developer/p3/README.md

 * The app utilizes a simple email/password based authentication scheme.
 * If the user forgets her password, she may reset it.
 * At this time, the app does not provide a means of changing the password once reset.
+* The app also allows authenticating with Google Plus for added security.

 ## Item Catalog Management